 Krieger will travel to Washington, D.C., as part of the Fund for American Studies’ International Affairs program to research how the first six months of the Trump Administration has impacted interpretations of the emoluments clause of the U.S. Constitution.
 His research will include materials at the Library of Congress and George Mason University, as well as interviews with legal scholars, presidential historians and Congressional staff.
 This research will be collected for presentation at the Spring 2018 Duke Undergraduate Colloquium.

-- Jacqueline Parson, junior psychology, music and mathematics major, Prosper, Texas
+- Jacqueline Parson, junior psychological science, music and mathematics major, Prosper, Texas

 Parson will use ethnomusicology to study how trauma related to crisis is affected by sacred music and vice versa.
 She will focus on the origins, instruments, social context and traditional services involved in the sacred music of three religions (Judaism, Islam and Greek Orthodox) by making on-the-ground visits to Israel, Turkey and Greece.